Get free support and advice if you’ve been a victim of crime.

 - get answers to your questions and an apology

-Contact the National Offender Management Service (NOMS) Victim Helpline if you get unwanted letters, phone calls, texts or messages from a prisoner.
+Contact the HM Prison and Probation Service (HMPPS) Victims Helpline if you get unwanted letters, phone calls, texts or messages from a prisoner.

 You can also contact the helpline if you’re worried about someone being released from prison.